Balance8/wdi-dt-57/work/w11/d3/01-02-03-04-reddit-clone-mern/README.md

 ![reddit-homepage](./reddit-homepage.png?raw=true "Reddit Homepage")

 ## PROJECT SETUP

-1. `git clone` this repo
+1. Please use the starter code with can be found in the `reddit-clone-app` directory.
+Take a few minutes to familiarize yourself with the code.
-2. Create your application using `create-react-app`.
+2. Configure your application starter code (`reddit-clone-app`) which can be found [here]("/reddit-clone-app") .
 Use [this](https://github.com/ga-students/wdi-dt-57/blob/master/work/w11/d2/full-stack-react/full-stack-react.md) guide to set up your back-end.
 3. Make sure MongoDB is running (`mongod`), then start your Node and React servers
     - Back-end and front-end servers should be running on separate ports, in separate Terminal tabs
-4. Ensure both servers are up and running by visiting their existing endpoints in your browser
+4. Ensure both servers are up and running with no errors.
 5. Take a look around:
     - BACK-END: What routes, models, and controllers have been set up?
 What kind of database is it connecting to?
     - FRONT-END: What components have been set up?
-6. Install `nodemon` and change your `npm start` for the back-end to run `nodemon server.js`

 ## CREATING THE BACK-END

 ### Creating TextPost resource

-1. Create a `TextPost` model that contains `title`, `content`, `thumbnail_image_url`, `votes`, `comments` (`comments` should be an array of embedded `Comment` models)
+1. Create a `Post` model that contains `title`, `content`, `thumbnail_image_url`, `votes`, `comments` (`comments` should be an array of embedded `Comment` models) in `models/Post.js`
-2. Add the following API CRUD routes for `Posts`
+2. Take a look at the API CRUD routes for the posts.
+Please import the `postsController`.
-    - `/api/posts` – GET, POST
-    - `/api/posts/:post_id` – GET, PUT, DELETE
-3. Fill out the `Posts` controller using Mongoose queries – good review / reference
+3. Fill out the `posts.js` controller (`controllers/posts.js`) using Mongoose queries
-4. Add to your `seed.js` file to create a `Post` – verify that it shows up at the appropriate endpoint
+4. Add to your `seed.js` file (found in `db/seeds.js`) to create a `Post` – verify that it shows up at the appropriate endpoint
 5. Use POSTMAN to confirm that the other CRUD routes are working as well (PUT, DELETE)

 ### Creating Comment resource

-1. Create a `Comment` model that contains `content`, `votes`
+1. Create a `Comment` schema that contains `content`, `votes`
-2. Add the following API CRUD routes for `Comments`
+2. Take a look at the API CRUD routes for `Comments`
-    - `/api/posts/:post_id/comments` – POST
-    - `/api/posts/:post_id/comments/:comment_id` – GET, PUT, DELETE
 3. Fill out the `Comments` controller using Mongoose queries
 4. Add to your `seed.js` file to create a `Comment`, attached to a `Post` you've created – verify that it shows up at the appropriate endpoint
 5. Use POSTMAN to confirm that the other CRUD routes are working as well (PUT, DELETE)

 ### Verifying Data Creation

 1. Use POSTMAN to create two `Post`s
 2. Use POSTMAN to create two `Comment`s, both attached to the first `Post` you created
 3. Populate the `seed.js` file to automate data seeding

 ## CREATING THE FRONT-END